stoganych/frontend-project-lvl1/README.md

 ## brain-gcd

 Search the grearest common divisor of two numbers and write the number in console. if you have a right answer, there will be next pair of numbers and so three times.
 After all right answers you will be congratulate on.
 If your answer is false, you'll try again.

+## brain-progression

+Write the lost number in progression. if you have a right answer, there will be next progression and so three times.
+After all right answers you will be congratulate on.
+If your answer is false, you'll try again.